Muretinci

 Muretinci ([ˈmuːɾɛtintsi]) is a settlement on the left bank of the Drava River in the Municipality of Gorišnica in northeastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 Muretinci Castle is a Renaissance castle in the settlement.
 It dates to the mid-17th century.
 It has four corner towers connected on three sides and an arcaded courtyard.